-In October 2020, we entered into a License Agreement with Arena (the "Arena License Agreement"), pursuant to which Arena granted us an exclusive, royalty bearing, sublicensable, worldwide license to develop and commercialize LP352, LP143 and LP659 (pharmaceutical products containing any such compounds, the Licensed Products).
+In October 2020, we entered into a License Agreement with Arena (the "Arena License Agreement"), pursuant to which Arena granted us an exclusive, royalty bearing, sublicensable, worldwide license to develop and commercialize LP352, LP659, LP143 and certain 5-HT2A compounds (pharmaceutical products containing any such product candidates, the "Licensed Products").
+We further amended the Arena License Agreement in January and September 2022.
+See the discussion of the Arena License Agreement under "Agreements with Arena" below.

-The following table provides an overview of our current programs:
+The following table provides an overview of the current product candidates we are focusing on:

-^{} We hold worldwide rights to our product candidates in our therapeutic areas of focus for such compounds through the Arena License Agreement.
+^{} We hold rights to our product candidates through the Arena License Agreement.